 Your company requires you to be more hands-on and immersed in the culture.
 As an executive leader, I understand your day is packed with endless meetings.
 Your people are your greatest assets.
 Don’t tarnish your reputation by clinging onto a toxic leader because you’re scared to lose the knowledge and experience they bring.
 It only takes one toxic person to destroy a culture and when word leaks, similar to the Away scandal, it puts a black mark on the company preventing top talent from wanting to give you a chance.

-If your workplace or event would benefit from my training or speaking, I encourage you to reach out.
 My mission is to dismantle toxic workplaces and re-engage employees with cultures that thrive.
 I’m here to support you in making your company a Best Place to Work where everyone feels welcome and included.